Back to The Church in Exile

 • warn against false shepherds and the sin of silence,

-• magnify the role of Our Mother of Sorrows, who remains the perfect image of beneath the Cross.
+• magnify the role of Our Lady of Sorrows, perfect image of beneath the Cross.

 The little flock remains the same Catholic Christ founded, the City of God in exile, awaiting the Resurrection.